develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 As crazy as this may sound, I repeat my earlier claim that MongoDB, although surely being a document database, is a relational database as well.
 No, it does not support SQL query language.
-Instead, it has its own object query format not too different from Graph QL.
+Instead, it has its own object query format not too different from [GraphQL](https://graphql.org/).
 But despite this it allows to organize collections in a quite relational fashion.

 Let's think about a practical example of a data entity that is very